 At Children’s Hospital of Wisconsin, one of our fundamental beliefs is that treating kids is different than treating adults, and that the best possible care only comes through specialized pediatric training.

 As high school prom season was in full swing, teenagers all over Wisconsin and America were able to attend their school’s prom and having a great experience they will remember forever.
 Teenagers who were staying at Children’s Hospital of Wisconsin and some of the outpatients were worried they were going to miss out.
 But they didn’t!
-They had the …Continue reading →
+They had the …Click here to continue reading

 We believe that kids deserve the best.
 So we celebrate when others recognize Children’s Hospital of Wisconsin as being among the best.
 That makes the last few weeks pretty exciting for us.

 If you or your family members see a Children’s Hospital of Wisconsin provider, consider opening a MyChart account.
 MyChart lets you view portions of your electronic medical records, helping you to become more involved with your family’s health care.

 Here are five reasons why you should open a MyChart account.
-MyChart allows you to: …Continue reading →
+MyChart allows you to: …Click here to continue reading

 It’s been an exciting two weeks for Children’s Hospital of Wisconsin nurses.
 As we wrapped up National Nurses Week celebrations last week, we were informed of another announcement that we have been anticipating — we were scheduled to receive a phone call from the prestigious Magnet Recognition Program® with news of whether or not Children’s Hospital would receive Magnet designation for the third consecutive time.

 This morning our auditorium was packed full of nurses, multidisciplinary team members and leaders.
 Staff from our Surgicenter and Fox Valley hospital joined by phone and in …Click here to continue reading

 In celebration of National Nurses Week, we are honoring our Children’s Hospital of Wisconsin nurses in many ways.